 In 1995, the Food and Drug Administration approved creams and lotions with tretinoin to lessen wrinkles and dark spots on skin.
 Tretinoin is a retinoid, one of a class of compounds related to vitamin A (retinol).

-“The anti-aging effects of retinoids involve stimulating collagen production,” says Fisher.
+“The anti-aging effects of retinoids involve stimulating collagen production,” says Gary Fisher, a professor in the department of dermatology at the University of Michigan Medical School.
 And collagen matters.

 “Most of the skin’s mass is collagen, a structural protein that acts as a scaffold,” explains Nimni.

 Most people make less—and break down more—collagen as they get older.
 Even worse, “photodamage creates an environment in the skin that causes the skin cells to make less collagen,” says Fisher.
 Retinoids override those signals.

 “The additional collagen adds volume to the skin, making it smoother and reducing wrinkles,” Fisher explains.
 “Photodamage also creates dark spots, and retinoids lighten them.”

 But retinoids can cause dryness and irritation.
 If you want to try them, start by using a cream with a low concentration (like 0.025 percent tretinoin) just a few times a week, gradually increasing the frequency, says Stevens.